 Search our databases for full-text articles, journal citations, and other resources.
 Remote access is available for Denver Seminary students, faculty and staff.

-EBSCO tip: Denver Seminary students, faculty, and staff are able to access EBSCO databases and EBooks from off campus without using Seminary authentication logins each time Simply set up a personal account on EBSCO (click here for help in setting up a personal EBSCO account) and sign in at least once every 90 days while on campus or while logged in with your Seminary authentication passwords.
-To access EBSCO from off campus using your personal login, use must this url: http://search.ebscohost.com/login.aspx?authtype=user
+Here's a tip for quick access to EBSCO databases: Denver Seminary students, faculty, and staff are able to access EBSCO databases and EBooks from off campus without using Seminary authentication logins each time Simply set up a Personal Account on EBSCO (click here for help in setting up a personal EBSCO account) and sign in at least once every 90 days while on campus or while logged in with your Seminary authentication passwords.
+To access EBSCO from off campus using your personal EBSCO login, please click here.

 (Note: Denver Seminary students, faculty and staff may request articles that are not available online through interlibrary loan.
 Please use the ILL request form.)